Financial-Times/origami-website/_posts/2021-06-30-newsletter.md

 ## Broader update

 - MAJOR: All Origami maintained components have been migrated from Bower to NPM
-- MAJOR: [origami-build-tools](https://github.com/Financial-Times/origami-build-tools) version 11 released, dropping support for Bower and adding fully support for NPM
+- MAJOR: [origami-build-tools](https://github.com/Financial-Times/origami-build-tools) version 11 released, dropping support for Bower and adding full support for NPM
 - MINOR: [o-colors](https://github.com/Financial-Times/o-colors) added a new palette named "partner content" with a new colour named "Matisse"
 - PATCH: [o-layout](https://github.com/Financial-Times/o-layout) added missing closing div to the footer markup in the component's demos
 - PATCH: [o-teaser](https://github.com/Financial-Times/o-teaser) updated the partner content label colour to "matisse"